 Membrane filtration has emerged as a critical technology in wastewater treatment, serving as a frontline process that allows for the separation of contaminants from water.
 It operates through a selective barrier—a membrane—that permits certain substances to pass through while others are retained.
 The importance of this technology stems from its ability to effectively remove a wide range of impurities, including microscopic organisms and particles, thereby ensuring the production of high-quality treated water.
+As a core discipline within the broader field of Membrane Filtration, the process-focused content here addresses how different membrane types, configurations, and operational strategies are selected and optimized for wastewater applications.

 Given its versatility, membrane filtration is implemented in various configurations and types, such as microfiltration, ultrafiltration, nanofiltration, and reverse osmosis.
 Each type is distinguished by the size of particles it can filter and is chosen based on specific treatment requirements.
 In addition to ensuring superior water quality, membrane filtration systems are increasingly designed with an emphasis on sustainability, aiming to minimize energy consumption and optimize operational efficiency.